Orient Securities Announces Board Composition and Roles - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Orient Securities Co., Ltd. Class H, a joint stock company incorporated in the People’s Republic of China, has announced the composition of its board of directors and their roles within various board committees.
-The announcement details the executive, non-executive, and independent non-executive directors, as well as their specific roles in committees such as the Strategic Development, Compliance and Risk Management, Audit, and Remuneration and Nomination Committees.
-This update is crucial for stakeholders as it outlines the leadership structure and governance framework, which are key to the company’s strategic direction and operational oversight.
+Orient Securities Co., Ltd. Class H, operating under the name DFZQ in Hong Kong, has announced the composition of its board of directors and their respective roles within the company.
+The board includes executive, non-executive, and independent non-executive directors, with Mr. Gong Dexiong serving as the Chairman.
+The announcement also details the membership of four board committees, highlighting the leadership and participation of various directors in these committees.
+This organizational update is crucial for stakeholders as it outlines the governance structure and leadership roles that will influence the company’s strategic direction and compliance efforts.

 More about Orient Securities Co., Ltd. Class H

-For an in-depth examination of 3958 stock, go to TipRanks’ Overview page.
+For detailed information about 3958 stock, go to TipRanks’ Stock Analysis page.